GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

-The first set of results is for Additive Schwarz.
-The first thing to check is that the condition numbers that are estimated satisfy the theoretical bounds.
-In Figure~\ref{fig:kappatau}, the estimated condition numbers for the preconditioners $\bH\AS_{ad}$ and $\bH\AS_{hyb}$ introduced in Section~\ref{subsub:AS} are represented for several values of $\tau_\flat$, with both $\mu$-scaling and $k$-scaling (\textit{i.e.}, $\bM\s$ given by \eqref{eq:Msmu} or \eqref{eq:MsA} in the generalized eigenvalue problems), and on both test cases.
-The theoretical bounds are also plotted.
-All the numerically obtained condition numbers are below the theoretical bound.
-The theoretical bound is less sharp when $\tau_\flat$ becomes larger: the numerically obtained conditioned bounds don't degrade as much as the worst case scenario that is the theoretical bound.
-As expected, the hybrid preconditioned operator always has lower condition numbers than the corresponding additive preconditioned operator.
-Of course, this plot only tells one part of the story since it does not include any information about the cost of the methods.
-Table ~\ref{tab:layers} gives a lot more information.
-Only the test case with layers is considered.
-In all four configurations (hybrid/additive and $\mu$-scaling/$k$-scaling), the choice $\tau_\flat = 10$ seems to offer a good compromise between the condition number (or number of iterations) and the size of the coarse space.
-With the same value $\tau_\flat = 10$, there is a big difference between the size of the coarse space with multiplicity scaling (241) and the size of the coarse space with $k$-scaling (68).
-With multiplicity scaling the table tells us that there is at least one subdomain that contributes 70 vectors to the coarse space.
-This is due to the fact that the $k$-scaling already contributes to handling the jumps in $E$ across the subdomains.
-To better illustrate this behaviour, Figure~\ref{fig:gevp} shows the eigenvalues of the generalized eigenvalue problem solved to compute the coarse space.
-It becomes clear that the subdomains with $E = 10^8$ will contribute many vectors for any desirable $\tau_\flat$.
-This may appear to be a failure of the GenEO method but it is highly unlikely that an automatic graph partitioner would produce such a configuration.
-A human partitioner might choose such a configuration but if that were the case, she would be aware of it and choose the scaling accordingly.
+\paragraph{Results for the Additive Schwarz (AS) preconditioner from Theorem~\ref{th:Ad}} In Figure~\ref{fig:kappatau}, the condition numbers for the Additive and Hybrid preconditioners are plotted with respect to the threshold $\tau$ for both coefficient distributions and both choices of scaling.
+The theoretical upper bounds are also plotted and never exceeded.
+The theoretical bound is less sharp when $\tau$ becomes larger.
+As expected, preconditioning by the Hybrid preconditioner always leads to a lower condition number than preconditioning by the fully Additive variant.

+Table~\ref{tab:layers} gives a lot more information.
+Only the test case `with layers' is considered.
+In all four configurations (hybrid/additive and $\mu$-scaling/$k$-scaling), the choice $\tau = 10$ seems to offer a good compromise between the condition number (or number of iterations) and the dimension of the coarse space.
+With the same value of $\tau = 10$, the dimension of the coarse space with multiplicity scaling is 241 versus only 68 with $k$-scaling.
+This is due to the fact that the $k$-scaling already handles coefficient jumps that are across the subdomain interfaces (the ones that are already present in the `no layers' test case).
+With multiplicity scaling, it is the coarse space that must handle also for these jumps.
+To better illustrate this behaviour, Figure~\ref{fig:gevp} shows the eigenvalues of the generalized eigenvalue problem.
+It is clear that the even-numbered subdomains (in which $E$ is three orders of magnitude larger) must contribute many more vectors.
+(Recall that it is the high-frequency vectors that get selected).
+This is not a failure of the GenEO method.
+In practice it is highly unlikely that an automatic graph partitioner would produce such a configuration.
+A human partitioner could produce such a configuration.
+If so, she would be aware of it and should choose the scaling accordingly.